The Artist is no other than he who unlearns what he has learned, in order to know himself .

-You can forgive people or you can reproach them about how they hurt you — But it is not about them anymore, it is about you.
+You can forgive people or you can reproach them for hurting you — But it’s not about them anymore, it’s about you.
 87

-Instead of a reprimand, a gentle nudge in the right direction can do more good to everyone.
+Instead of a reprimand, a gentle nudge in the right direction does more good.
 88

 Life Lessons Learnt on People, Dispositions, and Human Condition.

-Experience helps but being a novice at something could be lucky sometimes.
+Experience helps but being a novice also gives the power to try.
 89

 People don’t mean everything they say.
-Stop taking everything literally.
+We shouldn’t take everything literally.
 90

 Not everything is about you.
 91

-Crime isn’t committed by bad people — It is committed by people.
-You could have been one of those people if things didn’t work out for you the way they did.
-93
+Crime isn’t committed by bad people — crime is committed by people.
+We could have been one of those people if things didn’t work out for us the way they did.
+92

 Life Learnings About Friends.

-Friends won’t wait for you eternally — Their life goes on while you are busy creating yours.
+Friends won’t wait for you eternally — their life goes on while you are busy creating yours.
 You can either be in both lives at the same time or you can see yourself disappearing slowly from their story.
-96
+95

 Lessons on Doing One Thing at a Time.